 How is a dropped third strike scored?

-The batters’ average will decline since the dropped third strike is recorded as a strikeout.
-Whether the batter can reach base or not following a dropped third strike has no impact on batting average.
+The batter’s average will decline since the dropped third strike is recorded as a strikeout.
+Whether the batter can reach base or not following a dropped third strike has no impact on the batting average.
 It will decline due to the strikeout either way.

 Whether or not the batter can run to first on the dropped third strike depends entirely on how many outs there are in the inning.
 If a runner is currently on first base and there are two outs, the batter MAY run on a dropped third strike.
 If there are less than two outs and a runner on first base, the batter MAY NOT advance on a dropped third strike.

-The conditions necessary for the dropped third strike rule to be applied remain true, even if the runner who began on first base attempted to steal second base when the third strike was dropped.
+The conditions necessary for the dropped third strike rule to be applied remain true, even if the runner who began on first base attempts to steal second base when the third strike is dropped.
 If there are two outs, the batter may run.
-Otherwise, first base is considered occupied, and the dropped third strike is simply recorded as a strikeout in this situation.
+Otherwise, the first base is considered occupied, and the dropped third strike is simply recorded as a strikeout in this situation.

-The dropped third strike is the same in youth baseball leagues as it is for Major League Baseball.
-If a third strike is not caught, the batter is permitted to become a baserunner provided there are two outs, OR there are less than two outs, and first base is unoccupied.
-The catcher must then attempt to either tag the batter, now runner, or put the runner out by throwing to first base.
+The dropped third strike is the same in youth baseball leagues as it is in Major League Baseball.
+If a third strike is not caught, the batter is permitted to become a baserunner provided there are two outs, or if there are less than two outs and the first base is unoccupied.
+The catcher must then attempt to either tag the batter, now a runner, or put the runner out by throwing to first base.

 The Most Obscure Rule in Baseball